Martha Diaz

 What company does Martha Diaz work for?

-What is Martha Diaz's role at the current company?
+What is Martha Diaz's role at Hip-Hop Education Center?

-Martha Diaz's current role is Founder, ED, Chief Curator and Archivist.
+Martha Diaz is listed as Founder, ED, Chief Curator and Archivist at Hip-Hop Education Center.

 What is Martha Diaz's email address?